Emmy-Marie/C_Programming_Practice/C_Functions/README.md

 - **No Argument With Return Type**: These functions are defined with a return type (other than void) and an empty parameter list to indicate that they don't require any input values, but they do return a result of the specified type. e.g. `return_type function_name(void)`.

-- **With Argument No Return Type**: Creating your own functions to perform specific tasks.
+- **With Argument No Return Type**: This type of function is often referred to as a "void function with arguments."
+These functions are defined with the void keyword as the return type, and they can accept one or more arguments.
+These functions perform specific tasks or actions based on the provided arguments but do not return any values. e.g. `void function_name(arg1, arg2, .....)`.

 - **With Argument With Return Type**: Creating your own functions to perform specific tasks.